-Resident companies are subject to Swiss corporate income tax (CIT) on their taxable profits generated in Switzerland.
+Resident companies are subject to Swiss CIT on their taxable profits generated in Switzerland.
 CIT is levied at the federal, cantonal, and communal levels.
 Foreign-source income attributable to foreign permanent establishments (PEs) or real estate property located abroad is excluded from the Swiss tax base and only taken into account for rate progression purposes in the cantons that apply progressive tax rates.

 Non-resident companies may be subject to Swiss CIT if they (alternatively) have a PE in Switzerland, own real estate property in Switzerland, are partners of a Swiss business, have loan receivables secured by a mortgage on Swiss real estate property, or deal with or act as a broker of Swiss real estate property.
 Non-resident companies are taxed on their income generated in Switzerland (see the Branch income section).